ghigbie/TestingNodeWithMocha/README.md

 # Node Testing with Mocha

-This repo is dedicated to using mocha to test a NodeJS application.
+This reposity is dedicated to using mocha to test a NodeJS application.